hystax/helm-charts/charts/kube-cost-metrics-collector/README.md

-OptScale Kubernetes Cost Mertics Collector
+OptScale Kubernetes Cost Metrics Collector
 ====
 Ready-to-deploy setup of components necessary for Kubernetes cost management and FinOps in Hystax OptScale.